2024: lost trails and hikers in historic wilderness

-The Galiuro Wilderness in southern Arizona once had 100 miles of legacy trails—still shown in online trail descriptions.
+The Galiuro Wilderness in southern Arizona once had 100 miles of legacy trails—still shown on Forest Service maps.

-Our 3 loops in this remote wilderness northwest of Wilcox found increasing trail loss to brush, downed logs and washouts.
-From 2014 Oak Fire, trail damage is escalating in northeast quarter of the wilderness; and brush is swallowing trails even outside burn area.
+Our 3 loops in this remote wilderness northwest of Wilcox found increasing trail loss to brush, downed logs, and washouts.
+From 2014 Oak Fire, trail damage is escalating in northeast quarter of the wilderness; brush is swallowing trails even outside burn area.

 Our third revisit in April 2024 was our first Galiuros hike with friends since 1975—but I spent most of first day alone, misled by watch with a “rerouting” function I didn’t know about.